PostSiliconDev/.github/profile/README.md

 ## Welcome to PostSilicon 👋

 a dynamic collective of forward-thinking programmers pushing the boundaries of technology beyond the silicon era.
-We are dedicated to pioneering innovative coding solutions, exploring next-gen computing paradigms like blockchain and AI systems, and redefining the future of software development.
+We are dedicated to pioneering innovative coding solutions, exploring next-gen computing paradigms like blockchain and AI, and redefining the future of software development.
 Join us as we code the next frontier!

+Now, we are building the next-generation AI assistant system.

 ## Projects by us 🚀
 #### Blockchain